thmasXX/DSP--MKP--PSO/README.md

 **PROGRAM WAS BUILT ON PYTHON 3.9.4**

+**RUN THE PROGRAM IN IDLE**

+Due to the pathing of the data files, you will need to run it in IDLE as it recognises text files are within the same directory.
+However, you can go into the code and change the paths of the files if necessary.

 When starting program:
    - Input any choice of file (1-10).
    - Optimisation will start going through generation outputting best fitness.